01 of 06

 Many people will say you need to cut an "x" into the chestnut shell.
-I say that works fine, but so does a rough "y" cut, which can be easier to make.
+We say that works fine, but so does a rough "y" cut, which can be easier to make.

 In any case, use the tip of a sharp paring knife or, as pictured above, a chestnut knife (yes, they exist!) to cut an "x" or at least a "y" into the flat side of each chestnut.
 Be sure to cut through both the shell and the skin underneath.
 Be careful and try to avoid cutting into the chestnut itself.Continue to 3 of 6 below.

 Cut the shells of all the chestnuts.
 Place chestnuts in a roasting pan or on a piece of foil to roast in the oven or in a fire-proof pan, like a cast iron skillet, to roast over a fire.

 If roasting in an oven, put chestnuts in the hot oven and roast until shells pull apart where they are cut and the chestnuts are tender about 30 minutes.
 If roasting over a fire, hold or set pan over the hot fire and cook, shaking the pan frequently, until the chestnut shells are charred, the shells pull apart where they are cut, and the chestnuts are tender, somewhere in the 30-minute range depending on how hot the fire is.Continue to 4 of 6 below.